Gulistan (book): In Europe

-In heart, and wear the cap of Tartary.
+In heart, and wear the cap of Tartary."

-Voltaire was familiar with works of Sa'di, and wrote the preface of Zadig in his name.
-He mentions a French translation of the Golestan, and himself translated a score of verses, either from the original or from some Latin or Dutch translation.
+Voltaire was familiar with works of Saadi, and wrote the preface of Zadig in his name.
+He mentions a French translation of the Gulistan, and himself translated a score of verses, either from the original or from some Latin or Dutch translation.

-Sir William Jones advised students of Persian to pick an easy chapter of the Golestan to translate as their first exercise in the language.
+Sir William Jones advised students of Persian to pick an easy chapter of the Gulistan to translate as their first exercise in the language.
 Thus, selections of the book became the primer for officials of British India at Fort William College and at Haileybury College in England.

-In the United States Ralph Waldo Emerson who addressed a poem of his own to Sa'di, provided the preface for Gladwin's translation, writing, "Saadi exhibits perpetual variety of situation and incident ... he finds room on his narrow canvas for the extremes of lot, the play of motives, the rule of destiny, the lessons of morals, and the portraits of great men.
-He has furnished the originals of a multitude of tales and proverbs which are current in our mouths, and attributed by us to recent writers."
-Henry David Thoreau quoted from the book in A Week on the Concord and Merrimack Rivers and in his remarks on philanthropy in Walden.
+In the United States Ralph Waldo Emerson who addressed a poem of his own to Saadi, provided the preface for Gladwin's translation, writing:"Saadi exhibits perpetual variety of situation and incident ... he finds room on his narrow canvas for the extremes of lot, the play of motives, the rule of destiny, the lessons of morals, and the portraits of great men.
+He has furnished the originals of a multitude of tales and proverbs which are current in our mouths, and attributed by us to recent writers."Henry David Thoreau quoted from the book in A Week on the Concord and Merrimack Rivers and in his remarks on philanthropy in Walden.

 In music

-Kaikhosru Shapurji Sorabji's 1940 piece "Gulistān"—Nocturne for Piano was inspired by the book.
+Kaikhosru Shapurji Sorabji's 1940 piece "Gulistan"—Nocturne for Piano was inspired by the book.
 He also set three of the poems from it (in the French translation from Franz Toussaint) for voice and piano.